Single Checkbox Component

 Structure of a Single Checkbox Component's Data

-The data structure of a Single Checkbox selection is a key/value pair.
+The data structure of a Single Checkbox component selection is a key/value pair.
 The key is the Property ID name of the component, and the value is stored as a Boolean value.

 Resources